 - Warped windows and doors that are tough to open and close may indicate a drywood termite problem.
 The damage termites leave behind when consuming wood and tunneling can cause wood to swell and become warped.

 Subterranean termites live in the soil instead of wood, but they easily invade your home and can cause destruction for years.
 Subterranean termites are far more destructive than drywood termites, so knowing the signs of termite damage is critical.

 - Mud tubes are one of the sure signs of subterranean termites.
 The termites forage for food using these tubes to go from the colony in the ground to the structure of your home.
 These tubes are most obvious when they are on concrete foundations and other exterior surfaces.

 - Subterranean infestation and damage is a likely cause of blisters in wood flooring and other wood inside your home.
 These termites eat spring wood and are averse to light and heat, so the damage they cause can go undetected for years.
-Similar to investigating drywood termite damage, you can detect the subterranean termite galleries by tapping the wood to identify soft spots.
+Like investigating drywood termite damage, you can detect the subterranean termite galleries by tapping the wood to identify soft spots.

 - Subterranean termites also take advantage of any shortcuts and will often build their tubes along tree roots.
 Because a large colony means plenty of construction and foraging activity, you may even see mounds of mud near your home, in your yard, and other areas.
 All this could be evidence of an active colony and termite damage.

 Termite Damage in Your House

 Termites feed on cellulose, so any building materials containing this naturally occurring substance like framing, trim, and drywall are fair game for hungry termites.
 In the case of drywall, it’s not the gypsum in drywall they’re after; it’s the paper that covers the sheets.